meetecho/janus-gateway/README.md

 For some online demos and documentations, make sure you pay the [project website](https://janus.conf.meetecho.com/) a visit!

-To discuss Janus with us and other users, there's a Google Group called [meetecho-janus](https://groups.google.com/forum/#!forum/meetecho-janus) that you can use.
-If you encounter bugs, though, please submit an issue on [github](https://github.com/meetecho/janus-gateway/issues) instead.
+If you have questions on Janus, or wish to discuss Janus with us and other users, please join our [meetecho-janus](https://groups.google.com/forum/#!forum/meetecho-janus) Google Group.
+If you encounter bugs, please submit an issue on [GitHub](https://github.com/meetecho/janus-gateway/issues): make sure you read the [guidelines](.github/ISSUE_TEMPLATE.md) before opening an issue, though.

 ## Dependencies